Promotion of Diversity and Inclusion

 Dissemination of the Company policy messages We clearly set out the Company’s overall policy to encourage employees to take childcare leave, using our intranet and internal social networking tools to disseminate such messages.

 Seminars to promote the understanding of males taking childcare leave Our aim is to promote better understanding of this issue by sharing details of the revised Act on Childcare Leave, etc. (a new system), companies’ obligations, the significance of male workers taking childcare leave, and case studies of corporate initiatives in this area.
-We held seminars for managers in August 2022, and will hold another for general personnel in January 2023.
+We held seminars for managers in August 2022, and held another for general personnel in January 2023.

 Support programs for balancing child-raising with work